 Students will follow directions below from the Create Three Game activity.

 Play several rounds with each other.

 Keep track of computation strategies used (use models in explanations during the closing).
-Keep track of game playing strategies used (if any develop this first time playing).
+Keep track of game playing strategies you think are helping you.